 Additionally, no St. Johns County high school currently has available capacity for students to transfer to under COE.

-23. Q. Why are there only four schools available for COE?
+23. Q. Why are there only three schools available for COE?
 I thought this law would allow me to send my child to any school in the state.

 A. Florida Statute 1002.31 provides that a parent may enroll and transport his or her child to any public school in the state that has not reached capacity in the district, subject to maximum class size.